Cuba mystery: What theories US investigators are pursuing

 WASHINGTON — There must be an answer.

-Whatever is harming U.S. diplomats in Havana, it's eluded the doctors, scientists and intelligence analysts scouring for answers.
+Whatever is harming U.S. diplomats in Havana, it has eluded the doctors, scientists and intelligence analysts scouring for answers.
 Investigators have chased many theories, including a sonic attack, electromagnetic weapon or flawed spying device.

 Each explanation seems to fit parts of what's happened, conflicting with others.